Parks and Recreation: Syndication

 In March 2011, Universal Media Studios announced its intentions to sell the syndication rights to Parks and Recreation.
 Comedy Central, FX, and Spike were all described as possible contenders to buy the syndication rights.

 Syndicated episodes have aired on multiple cable networks including NBCUniversal owned Esquire Network (after relaunching from Style) and WGN America.
 The pilot episode also served as the first official broadcast of FX sister network, FXX, when it launched on September 2, 2013, followed by an all-day marathon, marking the first time the NBC comedy appeared off-network.
 The series debuted on Comedy Central in the United States on January 21, 2019, and select episodes were available to stream on their website and app.
 Comedy Central has the rights to air Parks and Recreation through 2024.
-In June 2020, the show also began airing on IFC in the United States.
+In June 2020, the show also began airing on IFC in the United States, which they had the rights to until 2024.

 Streaming

 By 2018, Parks and Recreation was available for streaming on Hulu, Netflix, and Amazon Prime Video.
 Viewership on Hulu increased by 32% in 2017 over the previous year.
 According to Nielsen data, Parks and Recreation was one of the ten most-streamed shows on Netflix in 2018 based on time spent watching.
 Analytics from Jumpshot measured Parks and Recreation as the show with the third most views for 2018.

 In September 2019, it was announced that Parks and Recreation would leave those services for Peacock, NBCUniversal's then-forthcoming streaming service, in October 2020.
 Variety reported the streaming deal was worth nine figures.
-A limited number of rotating episodes are also available through the Comedy Central app and website.
+A limited number of rotating episodes were also available through the Comedy Central app and website.